 Generalized anxiety disorder (GAD) affects 3.1% of people in the United States in any given year.
-It is more common in females than in males.
+It is more common in females than males.

-- an increased heart rate
+- increased heart rate

 - rapid breathing